 Dr. Jim McIntyre, Dean of the College of Education and Assistant Provost for Academic Excellence was recently appointed to help facilitate the program.
 “This is truly a mission-driven initiative,” he said.
 “As we think about being able to really transform lives, I can’t think of anything more powerful than this type of education and enlightenment.
 We have the ability to not only teach but also bring some extraordinary faculty members who have such a great perspective on life and faith and learning to interact with the students who are incarcerated.
 It’s literally life-changing.”

-Ninety percent of incarcerated individuals will eventually be released.
+Ninety percent of currently incarcerated individuals will eventually be released.
 Education has proven to be an effective tool for decreasing recidivism and ensuring individuals have resources that set them up for success once they are released from prison, so they don’t return.
 THEI has facilitated associate and bachelor’s degrees for incarcerated students in Tennessee for over a decade.
 In that time, no graduate has ever been re-incarcerated.

 “That’s an astonishing number,” Dr. Jayme Yeo, assistant professor in Belmont’s College of Liberal Arts and Social Sciences said.
 Yeo became involved with the program to make an impact on incarcerated students, “but I have discovered that it is my students who have changed me.
 They have taught me to believe that education can transform our world by showing me the deep grace of learning in community.”